Site-to-Site Connectivity

 Connect cloud workloads to on-premise databases and services

-Site-to-Site Guides (Network Routes)
+Site-to-Site Guides (Networks)

 Key Concepts